Adrianc1234/paradigms-programming/Big Data/Databases.md

 Apache CouchDB |	A project of the Apache Software Foundation, CouchDB stores data as JSON documents and uses JavaScript as its query language.

 ![More information](https://www.digitalocean.com/community/tutorials/a-comparison-of-nosql-database-management-systems-and-models#document-oriented-databases)

+### Adventage:

+- Documents map to the objects in your code, so they are much more natural to work with.
+- Lightweight, language-independent, and human readable, JSON has become an established standard for data interchange and storage.
+- An important difference between document databases is the expressivity of the query language and richness of indexing.